From the Bridge: by Lucy Chabot Reed

 “It’s not the dollar value,” a captain said.
 “It’s the aggravation, the stress, the downtime, the upset to the program that becomes the real cost.”

-Lucy Chabot Reed is editor of The Triton.
-Comments on this story are welcome at email@example.com.
+Lucy Chabot Reed is publisher and editor of The Triton.
+Comments on this story are welcome below.
 If you make your living working as a yacht captain, e-mail us for an invitation to our monthly Bridge luncheon.